-Government shutdown impacting health care agenciesOctober 3rd, 2013 in Health /
+Government shutdown impacting health care agenciesOctober 3, 2013 in Medicine & Health / Health

 (HealthDay)—The government shutdown is having a serious impact on health care agencies, according to an article published Oct.
 1 in Medical Economics.